 Example You have £35,000 of taxable income and your Personal Allowance is £10,000.
 You pay basic rate tax at 20% on £25,000 (£35,000 minus £10,000).

 Savings interest is automatically taxed at 20%.
-If you’re on a low income, you may be able to get the interest tax-free or get half of the tax repaid.
+If you’re on a low income, you may be able to get tax-free interest or half of the tax repaid.
 Higher or additional rate taxpayers will need to pay more tax.